Oakland, California: Oakland Slow Streets Program

 On April 11, 2020, the City of Oakland launched its Slow Streets Program.
 This was facilitated in part by the sudden decrease of vehicle traffic that resulted from the state-wide stay-at-home order and school closures in response to the spread of the COVID-19 in California.
-The goal of the program was to “support safe physical activity and alleviate overcrowding in parks and on trails by discouraging through traffic.”
+The goal of the program was to "support safe physical activity and alleviate overcrowding in parks and on trails by discouraging through traffic."
 This was accomplished by closing 74 miles of streets to through traffic.

-Over the course of three months the city installed “soft closure” barriers consisting of signage, traffic cones, and barricades in over 21 miles of city streets.
+Over the course of three months the city installed "soft closure" barriers consisting of signage, traffic cones, and barricades in over 21 miles of city streets.
 While the primary goal at the time was to encourage socially distanced outdoor physical activities like biking, walking, and jogging, the long term implementation of the Slow Streets Program contributed to the city's traffic calming measures and promoted alternatives to car use as well.

 Although the Slow Streets Program was initially praised for its rapid implementation and prioritization of pedestrian safety, the Oakland Department of Transportation quickly came under fire for its failure to collect feedback that represented the opinions of the diverse range of residents whom the program affected.
 The high engagement with online surveys by wealthy white residents initially suggested an almost universally positive reaction to the program.
-The disproportionately low number of responses from residents of East Oakland—a largely Black and Latino and low-income area—revealed both the oversight of city officials as well as the shortcomings of urban planning systems’ ability to equally benefit different social groups, which consequently perpetuates inequalities like the transport divide.

-After the flaws of the feedback forms were brought to light, city planners made concentrated efforts to meet with representatives from different community groups who in turn stressed that simply closing streets to through traffic wasn't enough to protect pedestrians from dangerous driving.
+After the flaws of the feedback forms were brought to light, city planners made concentrated efforts to meet with representatives from different community groups who in turn stressed that simply closing streets to through traffic was not enough to protect pedestrians from dangerous driving.
 In response the city expressed its commitment to its local residents calling for road traffic safety by rolling out Slow Streets: Essential Places, a phase of the program which installed cones and signage at dangerous traffic areas in order to make grocery stores, COVID-19 test sites, and food distribution sites easily and safely accessible.
+By January 2022, all of the Slow Streets were removed, and road fatalities continued to be elevated above 2019 levels.
+No updates have been shared publicly by the city on any future Slow Streets improvements.
+In contrast, other cities, including San Francisco, kept and improved many of their Slow Streets.